FatduckAI/Ducky/README.md

 Ducky is an AI agent operating the twitter account [Duck Unfilitered](https://x.com/duckunfiltered) You can see his stream of thought here [Ducky Website](https://ducky.fatduck.ai)

-:::WARN
+> [!WARNING}

-This code is not Stable, needs some refactoring, do not rely on it for mission critical stuff, yet.
+> This code is not Stable, in the midst of a refactoring and heavy developement, do not rely on it for mission critical stuff, yet.

 :::